Oneflow-Inc/oneflow_vision_model/TCA/README.md

 ## Get started

 ### Download the dataset and model
-- Please download our dataset of car and jam [BaiduNetdis](https://pan.baidu.com/s/18RlpWz7-II3HARcq832IWQ) code:h1ai.
+- Please download our dataset of car and jam [BaiduNetdis](https://pan.baidu.com/s/1jURriB8vg7daobBeeWu16w) code:5b0r.
-- Please download our model of car detector [BaiduNetdis](https://pan.baidu.com/s/1DrD2TLP3Rv-S85qj3P3xzg) code:w1am.
-Please put it in the folder of saved.
+- Please download our model of car detector [BaiduNetdis](https://pan.baidu.com/s/1RAABK6MubYRfEIz5xpxhRg) code:rz6v,decompress and put it in the folder of saved.

 ### Run the car detector